unified-hmi/.github/profile/README.md

 </picture>
 <br>

-# Remote Virtio GPU Device (RVGPU)
+# Remote Virtio GPU (RVGPU)

 **RVGPU is a client-server based rendering engine, which allows to render 3D on one device (client) and display it via network on another device (server)**

 <p align="center"><img src="profile/png/glmark2-ubuntu.png" width=90% align="center"></p>

-RVGPU consists of [remote-virtio-gpu](https://github.com/unified-hmi/remote-virtio-gpu) and [remote-virtio-gpu-driver](https://github.com/unified-hmi/remote-virtio-gpu-driver).
+RVGPU consists of [remote-virtio-gpu](https://github.com/unified-hmi/remote-virtio-gpu) and [virio-loopback-driver](https://github.com/unified-hmi/virtio-loopback-driver).
 Refer to the respective READMEs for more details.